bec4/bec4.github.io/science.markdown

 }
 </style>

 Our quantum gas microscope allows us to detect single atoms, opening the door to new directions for physics studies.
 First, we are interested in exploring atoms in a "bulk" gas using our microscope solely for readout.
 Large ensembles of atoms in a harmonic trap exhibit a wide range of phenomena spanning from superfluidity to vortex formation.
-Studying these ensembles microscopically offers the capability to probe new observables like short-range correlations.
+Studying these ensembles microscopically offers the capability to probe observables like short-range correlations not afforded by standard low-resolution imaging.
 For future studies, we plan to extend these techniques to new regimes using spin-dependent potentials developed in previous studies on this platform.

 ### Imaging the thermal de Broglie wavelength